papomail/Daily_QA_UCLH/README.md

 Download [Python 3](https://www.python.org/downloads/) from the official website and follow the installation instructions.

 ### dcm2nix:
-You can install the latest version of dcm2niix in the folowing ways:
+You can install the latest version of dcm2niix as follows:
 On Mac and Linux via Homebrew (install [Homebrew](https://brew.sh/) first if neeed):
 `brew install dcm2niix`